assembly64bit/DM-OS-16-BIT-/README.md

 # DM_OS – Educational 16-bit Operating System

-DM_OS is a **16-bit real-mode operating system** built entirely in Assembly, created as part of a research project at Trần Khai Nguyên High School.
+DM_OS is a **16-bit real-mode operating system** built entirely in Assembly, created as part of a research project .
 The project’s goal is to make Assembly and OS development more accessible to Vietnamese students through a clear codebase and a practical learning method called **F→S (Fundamental → System)**.

 ---